What is Ethylene?

 Ethylene & food loss / waste

-Approximately 20-30% of all fruits and vegetables are lost post-harvest up to, but not including the retail level (www.fao.org, 2019).
+“40-50% of all fruits, vegetables and root crops grown globally are never consumed” (UN FAO, 2015).
 This underlines the scale of the problem, with retail waste further undermining the sustainability of our food system.
 When food is lost or wasted, all the resources that were used to produce that food – including water, land, energy, labour and capital – also go to waste.
+This has a cascading effect, increasing instances of drought, deforestation, food insecurity and 10% of green house gas emissions (WWF, 2021).
+To address this central issue after refrigeration and cold-chain, managing ethylene is one of the the most critical.

 RYPEN Benefits

-Controlling ethylene’s effects
+Controlling ethylene’ effects

 However, inhibiting ethylene receptors isn’t the answer either as this prevents the produce from fully developing – resulting in a poor eating experience for the consumer, high domestic waste and a negative impact on repeat purchase.
 Therefore, the key to striking the perfect balance is ethylene moderation; this provides all the benefits of natural ripening but in a controlled manner which alleviates time constraints.